otownsend455/OldPersonalWebsite/README.md

 1. Download this repository.
 2. Double click on index.html.
 This should automatically bring you to your web browser with my website opened.
 Navigate as you would with a website.

 Alternatively, you can view the screenshot files uploaded to have a glance of certain pages on the website.
-These are contained in the file website_screenshots.
+These are contained in the folder website_screenshots.
 View homepage.pdf to see the homepage screen, SDZ_postcard.pdf to learn about my favourite design project, and design_process.pdf to understand my design proccess.

 Credit must be given to https://www.kunkalabs.com/mixitup/ and https://codepen.io/morganfeeney/pen/qtkKy for help with constructing my animations.